Dog Boarding Woes: How Do I Avoid Them? | Dog Boarding Sunshine Coast

 Minding also trumps house visits when it comes to the amount of attention your dog will receive.
 Sitters can only tend to your pet at certain hours.
 You can request for more than one visit a day but, after that, your pooch will still be left to his or her own devices.
 If your dog stays with a temp family in their home, there will, for much of the day, be someone to supervise him and see to it that he won’t miss anything in his usual daily routine.

-Choosing the right boarding service
+Choosing the right dog boarding on the Sunshine Coast

 Choosing the right boarding service can make the difference between your pooch’s placement being the perfect fit or like a square peg in a round hole with all the dramas that come with it.
 Be sure when selecting a service that you check these points: